South Core Secondary Municipal Plan

 The current South Core Secondary Municipal Plan process will re-examine how we grow while maintaining the neighbourhood’s community character.
 This Plan will provide a framework to guide the ongoing evolution of the area.
 Our team has been exploring the conditions, features and attributes that make up the South Core, developing ideas for street design, land use, public space, new buildings, and preparing design guidelines and policies to provide direction for change.

-Thank you to everyone who has participated in our South Core planning process to date.
-For those who were unable to attend the Design Studios last year, or those wishing to learn more about the project, please browse the information in our Documents section to review everything that has been shared to date.
+For those wishing to learn more about the project, please browse the information in our Documents section to review everything that has been shared to date.
+If you have any questions or comments, please submit them to the Questions tab below.

 The City of Fredericton is growing!
 With that growth comes both opportunities and challenges in neighbourhoods across our city.
 This includes the Urban Core, made up of three distinct areas: the City Centre, Main Street (North side), and the South Core.
 Secondary Municipal Plans for the City Centre and Main Street were completed in 2015 and 2016, but the current plan guiding a majority of the South Core (see Map above) titled the Residential Town Plat Area Plan was adopted over twenty years ago.
 While this plan has successfully balanced new development with the strong sense of community and residential character, a lot has changed.